 All training sessions are held at Canvas Health’s Crisis Connection office: 1550 East 78th St., Richfield, MN 55423.
 Training sessions include 8 classroom sessions and 2 observation/orientation sessions.
-Click here to download the 2017 schedule and other details.
+If you are interested in becoming a Crisis Connection volunteer, please complete the Volunteer Application.
+If you are interested in an internship or practicum at Crisis Connection, please complete the Intern/Practicum Application.

 Upon completion of the training program, volunteers/interns must complete the two-day ASIST (Applied Suicide Intervention Skills Training) program.
 ASIST trainings happen regularly at the Richfield location and are provided free to volunteers and interns.
 This program is eligible for between 12 to 15 hours of Continuing Education Units.
 Read more about ASIST here.

 2018 ASIST Training Schedule

 Volunteers and interns may take this training at no cost.
 This training also is available to the public for a $225 fee.
 Members of the public also are welcome to participate in this training.
 To register for the ASIST program, click here to complete the form.

-If you are interested in learning more about becoming a volunteer phone counselor contact Volunteer Resources at (612) 852-2201.
+If you are interested in learning more about becoming a volunteer phone counselor contact Gretchen at (612) 852-2217 or firstname.lastname@example.org.
 Please contact us at least one month before the session that you are planning on attending in order to allow time for Crisis Connection’s application and interview process.
 You also may download our Crisis Connection Volunteer Brochure for more in-depth information.

 Canvas Health also is hiring for full- and part-time paid staff.
 Click here for our career opportunities.